matiollipt/GO-graph-definition-text-transformer/README.md

 ```
 We can visualize the most common terms in the dataset by creating a [word cloud](http://amueller.github.io/word_cloud/).
 This visual representation is quite helpful in identifying the most frequently occurring words in a given text.

-Below, we can clearly see that life is all about a system of **controled catalysis**, and the information encoded in the genomes allows such organized system to be passed forward:

 ```python
 from wordcloud import WordCloud